-USA: Northeast Secret Family Vacation Places – Maine, Massachusetts, New Hampshire, and Vermont.
+Northeast Secret Family Vacation Places in Maine, Massachusetts, New Hampshire, and Vermont.

-When family schedules are hectic getting away means everything and we have a few secret spots worth checking out if crowds and lines are not part of your family vacation plan.
+When family schedules are hectic getting away means everything but crowds and lines are not your idea of fun then we have

 Castine Kayak guides lead small groups on exciting naturalist ecotours, including sunrise, morning, afternoon, sunset, bioluminescent night tours, full moon trips and overnight adventure.
 Family vacation base: